Contributing to SimPEG#

 include a pseudocode sketch of the intended functionality

 We will use the issue as a place to discuss and provide feedback.
 Please remember that SimPEG is maintained on a volunteer basis.
-If you suggest an enhancement, we certainly appreciate if you are also willing to take action and start a pull request!
+If you suggest an enhancement, we certainly appreciate if you are also willing to take action and start a Pull Request!

-Contributing new code#
+Contributing with code#